-1997 - Present Clinical teaching for residents and students on the inpatient Neurology service at University of Utah Hospital and the Salt Lake City VA 6-12 weeks/year.
-1997 - Present Clinical teaching for all residents and fellows and selected students rotating on the Neuromuscular Service (neuromuscular clinic and EMC laboratory)
+- 1997 Present Clinical teaching for residents and students on the inpatient Neurology service at University of Utah Hospital and the Salt Lake City VA 6-12 weeks/year.
+1997 Present Clinical teaching for all residents and fellows and selected students retating on the Neurophysical Convergence of the Neurophys - rotating on the Neuromuscular Service (neuromuscular clinic and EMG laboratory). - 1997 2003 General Neurology Resident Continuity Clinic

-EMG laboratory).
-1997 - 2003 General Neurology Resident Continuity Clinic 2000 - Present Clinical teaching in Botulinum Toxin Clinic for all rotating residents, fellows and selected medical students.
+2000 - Present Clinical teaching in Botulinum Toxin Clinic for all rotating residents, fellows and selected medical students.